"100% of Arts and Science Peer Mentors would recommend the Arts and Science Peer Mentor Program to a sibling or friend."

 Early April | Final status emailed to interviewees.

 A hybrid offering of Peer Mentor Spring Training via remote on Webex and (if possible) in person two day training in August.
 Confirmed dates: May 6th and 7th for remote Webex portion and August 26 and 27 for in person training (or if required remote Webex sessions).
 Peer Mentor training is mandatory and essential for the success of peer mentors and allows you to meet the other mentors participate in sessions and workshops to prepare you for your experience as a mentor.
 You will find out who your partner is and your Learning Community placement and be trained and ready to facilitate your first LC Hour.

 Big Paw Little Paw - by mid-July Peer Mentors will be informed of the contact information for the first year students in their LC groups.
 Peer Mentors will send a welcome email to their LC students and be the point of contact for these first year students prior to meeting them at Orientation.
-More specific training for Big Paw Little Paw will be given in the May training.
+More specific training for Big Paw Little Paw will be given during the peer mentor training.